gm3/GLTF/README.md

 # Creating GLB 3d NFTs

-1. Create your model in a 3d program such as Blender / Maya / Cinema4d and export to to a format that Unity3d can handle.
+1. Create your model in a 3d program such as Blender / Maya / Cinema4d and export to a format that Unity3d can handle.
 (FBX, OBJ + UV Mapped Textures)

 2. Import the file into Unity3d project
 ![](https://i.imgur.com/qja4N7M.png)

 3. Configure the object, and materials.
 For this particular model, we used PNGs, and alpha transparecy to create the "cut out look" of the PNGs.
-We used the Standard Shader
+We used the Standard Shader.
+For this artwork, we made copies of the transparent images, then flipped the normals to -1 zspace so that the normals faced the other way to simulate backface culling = off.
+This was a wrok around to using a shader that supports double sided textures.
 ![](https://i.imgur.com/n8tpp11.png)
 ![](https://i.imgur.com/SdURSUK.png)

-For this artwork, we made copies of the transparent images, then flipped the normals to -1 zspace so that the normals faced the other way to simulate backface culling = off.
-This was a wrok around to using a shader that supports double sided textures.

 4. Import plugin, PlatterGLTF Exporter, and drag a prefab of the object into the exporter. https://github.com/Plattar/gltf-exporter